scanabc/testdrive/index.md

 ## Who Are We

-We are security startup veterans with 1-2 exits behind us.
-We spent [15 years](https://en.wikipedia.org/wiki/Codenomicon) popularising new products in new product categories.
+We at [Scandinavian ABC](http://www.scanabc.com/) are security startup veterans with 1-2 exits behind us.
+We spent [15years](https://en.wikipedia.org/wiki/Codenomicon) popularising new products in new product categories.
 It went well enough that we are now able to help you.

 You can find us online.
 [Our main page](http://www.scanabc.com/) has several social links at the bottom.
 If you prefer a more personal touch, message